10 Unique Hiking Trails in Indiana

 12500 IN-62, Charlestown, IN

-Rose Island is an abandoned 1920s amusement park in southern Illinois, it is now part of the Charlestown State Park.
-The amusement park closed its doors in 1937 after a major flood.
+Rose Island is an abandoned 1920s amusement park in southern Illinois.
+It is now part of Charlestown State Park.
+The park closed its doors in 1937 after a significant flood.
 Metal archways, stone pillars, a filled-in swimming pool, brick pavers, and crumbling foundations are all that is left of Rose Island.

 The “island” is only available by taking Trail 3 (marked as rugged) and crossing a bridge to access Trail 7 (marked as easy), the Rose Island Loop.
-Trail 3 is a steep decline, which makes for a labor-intense incline going back up.
-Keep this in mind, it is quite the workout and will require some energy and endurance.
+Trail 3 is steeply declining, making a labor-intensive incline backup.
+Remember: it is quite the workout and requires energy and endurance.

 Trail 7 (1.2 miles) + Trail 3 (0.9 miles) = Easy/Rugged 2.1 miles total